3/5/2013 – A recent security incident at Evernote allowed attackers... Read More

 - If this is not your first infraction, you are required to bring your computer to the OIT Service Desk (125 Gordon Palmer Hall).
 The Service Desk must certify that the file sharing application and the infringed work have been removed before network access is restored.
 There is a charge of $70 for the scanning and removal of viruses, file sharing programs, and infringed materials.

-- The Office of Student Judicial Affairs may contact you regarding this infringement as a Code of Student Conduct violation.
+- The Office of Student Conduct may contact you regarding this infringement as a Code of Student Conduct violation.

 - After your computer has ceased the sharing of copyrighted works, we can restore your network access.